joegen/iora/README.md

 # Iora

-**Iora** is a modern **C++17 single-header microservice foundation library** designed for lightweight, readable, and modular code.
+**Iora** is a modern **C++17 header-only microservice foundation library** designed for lightweight, readable, and modular code.
 It provides components for HTTP services, webhook handling, shell execution, configuration, caching, and pluggable state storage — making it a solid base for event-driven, embedded, or general-purpose applications.

 ---